International Road Traffic and Accident Database: History

-The genesis of the road safety observatory movement dates back to 2008, when the ITF, via IRTAD, began to facilitate twinnings between countries striving to improve their road safety record and countries with high road safety performance.
+The genesis of the road safety observatory movement dates back to 2008, when the ITF, via IRTAD, began to facilitate twinning between countries striving to improve their road safety record and countries with high road safety performance.
 The initial twinning was between Jamaica and the United Kingdom.
 This work was supported by the World Bank, the Inter-American Development Bank (IADB) and the FIA Foundation.
 The twinning between Argentina and Spain in 2011 led to the creation of OISEVI.
 To this day, the ITF supports OISEVI through the Spanish-language IRTAD-LAC database.

-In 2006, the ITF set up Safer City Streets, a global traffic safety network for cities that replicates the successful ITRAD approach for urban road safety.
+In 2006, the ITF set up Safer City Streets, a global traffic safety network for cities that replicates the successful IRTAD approach for urban road safety.